mesalock-linux/mesapy/rpython-verification/Smack/README.md

 ### Smack Installation

 Just download Smack (https://github.com/smackers/smack) and build from source, or you can use a preconfigured virtual environment using Vagrant and VirtualBox, which has been released in Smack website.
-Here we only show the instructions to evaluate rpython backend by using the preconfigured one.
+Here we only show the instructions to evaluate RPython backend by using the preconfigured one.

 ### Vagrant Development Environment